Colorectal cancer: United Kingdom

-In the UK about 41,000 people a year get colon cancer making it the fourth most common type.
+In the UK, about 41,000 people a year get colon cancer, making it the fourth most common type.

 Australia

 One in 19 men and one in 28 women in Australia will develop colorectal cancer before the age of 75; one in 10 men and one in 15 women will develop it by 85 years of age.

 Papua New Guinea

-In Papua New Guinea and other Pacific Island States including the Solomon Islands, colorectal cancer is a rare cancer compared to lung, stomach, liver, or breast cancer.
+In Papua New Guinea and other Pacific Island States, including the Solomon Islands, colorectal cancer is a rare cancer compared to lung, stomach, liver, or breast cancer.
 It is estimated that 8 in 100,000 people are likely to develop colorectal cancer every year, while 24 in 100,000 women are likely to develop breast cancer.

 Early-onset colorectal cancer

 A diagnosis of colorectal cancer in patients under 50 years of age is referred to as early-onset colorectal cancer (EOCC).
 Instances of EOCC have increased over the last decade, specifically in patient populations aged 20 to 40 years old throughout North America, Europe, Australia, and China.

+A 2026 report found colorectal cancer to be the leading cause of cancer-related deaths for both men and women under 50 years old in the United States.